microsoft/torchgeo/README.md

 dataset = landsat & cdl
 ```

 This dataset can now be used with a PyTorch data loader.
-In order to sample from this dataset using geospatial coordinates, we create a random sampler class.
+Unlike benchmark datasets, geospatial datasets often include very large images.
+For example, the CDL dataset consists of a single image covering the entire continental United States.
+In order to sample from these datasets using geospatial coordinates, TorchGeo defines a number of [*samplers*](https://torchgeo.readthedocs.io/en/latest/api/samplers.html).
+In this example, we'll use a random sampler that returns 256x256 pixel images and an epoch length of 10,000 images.
+We also use a custom collation function to combine each sample dictionary into a mini-batch of samples.

 ```python
 sampler = RandomGeoSampler(dataset, size=256, length=10000)